Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 There are three general purposes of step 12:

-In step 12, many people feel as if they have had a spiritual awakening.
-They’ve acknowledged a power greater than themselves, made amends, and have learned their role in managing their addiction.
+In step 12, many people feel they’ve had a spiritual awakening.
+They’ll acknowledge a power greater than themselves, make amends, and learn their role in managing their addiction.
+You should be proud of your accomplishments on step 12, but it’s important to remember that recovery is a lifelong process.

 By the twelfth step, you understand that additional treatment might be necessary for you to retain sobriety.
 You may also need continued support from AA members and loved ones.
 Many use the 12 steps for the rest of their life.

 Every day, you’ll conduct a personal inventory and put into practice what you’ve learned in the previous steps.
-You’re open to the need for ongoing treatment and you accept that the work of the 12 steps doesn’t end.
+You’re open to the need for ongoing treatment, and you accept that the work of the 12 steps doesn’t end.
+The goal is to practice the 12 principles daily and develop a long-term commitment to staying sober.

 Carrying the message of AA to others helps you: